 - Second Bottom and Top (Eve) – In Adam and Eve’s double bottom, the price action firstly creates the Adam shape, makes a top, moves downwards, and finally creates a U-shaped bottom.
 Conversely, in Adam and Eve’s double top, the price makes a sharp bottom, moves upwards, and develops an opposite U-shaped top.

-- Use a Volume Indicator – As Adam and Even pattern is normally characterized by high trading volume during the pattern’s formation, it is best to add a volume indicator.
+- Use a Volume Indicator – As the Adam and Eve pattern is normally characterized by high trading volume during the pattern’s formation, it is best to add a volume indicator.

 - Enter a position – As soon as the price rises above or below the neckline, you can enter a trade.
 Stop loss could be placed around the peak or bottom levels of the Adam or Eve formations.

-How to Trade Forex Using the Adam and Eve Chart Pattern – Strategies and Examples
+How to Trade the Adam and Eve Chart Pattern – Trading Strategies

-Here are two examples to show you how to use the Adam and Eve pattern in forex trading.
+Here are two ways to show you how to use the Adam and Eve pattern in forex trading.

 1. Adam and Eve Double Bottom Breakout Strategy